What is a Secondary Storage? Types, Purposes, and Examples

 We can divide data in secondary storage devices into three categories:

-- Cold Data: Refers to information that is seldom accessed or modified but still holds value or potential for future use.
+Cold Data: Refers to information that is seldom accessed or modified but still holds value or potential for future use.
 This data type is best stored in secondary storage devices with low operational costs and high storage capacity, albeit with reduced speed and performance.
-All S3 cloud providers provide cool storage.
+All S3 cloud providers provide cold storage.

 Why Do Computers Need Secondary Storage?